CER-REC/energy-futures-vis-avenir-energetique/documentation.md

 ## The Application

 The visualization application has two major parts: a web application, and a server.
 The web app runs in the browser and is responsible for everything you see on the screen: the visualization, the buttons and controls for changing it, the landing page and the navigation bars.
-The server is responsible for serving the web app's HTML and Javascript, for serving other static resources like images and fonts, for providing data to the visualizations, and for creating image and CSV downloads for a visualization.
+The server is responsible for serving the web app's HTML and Javascript, for serving other static resources like images and fonts, for providing data to the visualizations, and for creating CSV downloads for a visualization.

 ### The Web Application
 The web application is made up of: